 One of the most exciting parts of preparing for your new dog is picking the perfect name.
 With so many options out there, however, it can get a little overwhelming.
-Here are 8 tips to help you with the process:
+Here are 8 tips on how to choose a name for a dog to help you with the process!

 Listen to names around you